Saltburn railway station: Tees Valley Metro

 Starting in 2006, Saltburn was mentioned within the Tees Valley Metro scheme.
-This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
-In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
-The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.
+This was a plan to upgrade the Tees Valley Line, with sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.

-As part of the scheme, Saltburn Station would have received new shelters and new electronic information displays, as well as improved service to Darlington (1–2 to 4 trains per hour).
+As part of the scheme, Saltburn station would have received new shelters and new electronic information displays, as well as improved service to (one/two to four trains per hour).

 However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
-Several stations eventually got their improvements including Saltburn in 2012, and there is a possibility of improved rollingstock and services in the future which may affect Saltburn.
+Several stations eventually got their improvements including Saltburn in 2012, and there is a possibility of improved rolling stock and services in the future which may affect Saltburn.

 Facilities

-It is unstaffed, and has two acrylic glass passenger shelters, bench seating and an electronic information board.
-A self-service ticket machine has also been installed to allow intending passenger to buy tickets prior to travel or collect pre-paid tickets.
-Step-free access is available from the main entrance to both platforms.
+The station is unstaffed; it has two acrylic glass passenger shelters, bench seating and an electronic information board.
+A self-service ticket machine is available.
+Step-free access is provided from the main entrance to both platforms.

-Station facilities here were improved in Summer 2012.
+Station facilities here were improved in summer 2012.
 The package for this station included new waiting shelters, decorative planting schemes, renewed station signage, a digital information screen displaying live departures, and the installation of CCTV.
 The long-line Public Address system (PA) has been renewed and upgraded with pre-recorded train announcements.